 With the M6 Robotic MLS Therapy Laser machine, a robotic device delivers the laser treatment for more accuracy and to offer a wider target area to be treated.
 The technology included in the robotic laser application system helps reduce “scatter” of laser light, allowing a higher dose of laser therapy to penetrate to the affected tissue.
 The robotic features also help reduce human error and deliver the correct dose of laser therapy to the tissues.

 Conditions That Are Improved With Laser Therapy Treatments

 Laser therapy treatments have been proven to be useful in treating a variety of acute and chronic pain conditions caused by edema or inflammation as well as healing external wounds.

 Benefits of Laser Therapy Treatments For Pain Relief

-There are many great benefits of using laser therapy as a treatment option for acute or chronic pain conditions.
+There are many great benefits of using laser therapy as a neuropathy treatment option for acute or chronic pain conditions.
 One of the best benefits is that is non-invasive and doesn’t require medication.
 Additionally, some other benefits include:

 When you select laser therapy treatment as an option for your pain management, you really have nothing to lose — except your pain!
 Treat all of your different pains and find relief today.
 Our pain doctors are serving patients in and near the Twin Cities, MN.

-At Select Health of the Twin Cities in Edina, we provide the most cutting-edge solutions for pain and regenerative medicine.
+At Select Health of the Twin Cities clinic in Edina, we provide the most cutting-edge solutions for pain and regenerative medicine.
 We are your laser spine institute.
 Laser therapy is one of the treatment options that we are proud to offer as part of our main management and treatment options.
 Contact us for more information or to schedule your consultation.